debbiemarkslab/BEAR/docs/usage.rst

 .. autofunction:: bear_model.dataloader.dataloader

-The loaded dataset can then be used to train an AR of BEAR model with the ``bear_net`` submodule:
+The loaded dataset can then be used to train an AR or BEAR model with the ``bear_net`` submodule:

 .. autofunction:: bear_model.bear_net.train

-To evaluate the performance of the trained model:
+One then may evaluate the performance of the trained model:

 .. autofunction:: bear_model.bear_net.evaluation

-To save a model and its learned parameters, use the python module ``dill``.
-To recover the concentration parameter/misspecification diagnostic :math:`h` and the learned autoregressive function from the list of saved parameters, use the ``change_scope_params`` function:
+To recover the concentration parameter/misspecification diagnostic :math:`h` and the learned autoregressive function from the outputted list of parameters, use the ``change_scope_params`` function:

 .. autofunction:: bear_model.bear_net.change_scope_params